Status and progress of the HFLAV-Tau group activities: Conclusions

 \section{Conclusions}

 The Standard Model lepton universality is confirmed by the updated HFLAV Spring 2017 tests.
 The \Vus determination from inclusive $\tau \to X_s \nu$ decays is $\htuse{Vus_mism_sigma_abs}\sigma$ lower than the unitarity CKM prediction.
-The discrepancy persists also when combining the HFLAV-Tau experimental inputs with a set of improved in-progress \babar measurements and with determinations of some $\tau$ branching fractions from kaon measurements.
-We estimated that alternative theory procedures produce only a mild reduction of the discrepancy when using the same experimental inputs as HFLAV-Tau.
-More precise $\tau$ branching fractions and spectral functions measurements are required to improve our understanding of the observed discrepancy on \Vus.
+The discrepancy persists also when considering indirect determinations of some $\tau$ branching fractions from kaon measurements and additional experimental measurements from an in-progress \babar study.
+However, an alternative \Vus computation relying also on the \mtau spectral functions obtains a \Vus value that is entirely consistent with CKM unitarity.
+More precise $\tau$ branching fractions and spectral functions measurements are desirable to improve our understanding of the observed discrepancy on \Vus from inclusive $\tau \to X_s \nu$ decays.

 \ifdefined\bibtexflag \else

 \fi